Volkswagen Golf review - Interior, design and technology

 A more worrying issue for potential customers is overall trim quality, a feature which has normally elevated the Golf well above its rivals.
 There are many more hard surfaces in the cabin than you’d expect, to the point where the inside is now no different in perceived quality to cheaper rivals such as the Ford Focus and SEAT Leon.

 Entry-level cars benefit from 16-inch alloy wheels and body-coloured bumpers, door handles and side mirrors, while the LED headlights add to the fresh design.
 Stepping up to Style trim brings further body-coloured and chrome trim, along with a funky LED light strip running across the top of the radiator grille.
-Top-of-the-range R-Line versions receive a sporty styling pack and rear privacy glass.
+The R-Line versions receive a sporty styling pack and rear privacy glass, while the GTD, GTE and GTI cars include bigger wheels, keyless entry, along with unique interior and exterior trim.

 Sat-nav, stereo and infotainment